Sabrina D'Angelo: North Carolina Courage

 On January 9, 2017 the Western New York Flash became the North Carolina Courage as the team was sold and relocated to Cary, North Carolina.
 D'Angelo began the 2017 season as North Carolina's number one keeper, as she started seven of their first eight games.
 After that her playing time was very limited as Katelyn Rowland took over as North Carolina's number one keeper.

 In 2018 D'Angelo was once again behind Rowland on North Carolina's depth chart, as she only played in seven regular season games.
 The Courage participated in the inaugural Women's International Champions Cup in July 2018.
 D'Angelo started in goal in the Championship Game and held Olympique Lyonnais scoreless as North Carolina won 1–0.

 in the 2018 Play-offs, D'Angelo started North Carolina's semi-final game against the Chicago Red Stars as Rowland was recovering from a concussion.
 She recorded a shutout as the Courage won 2–0, and advanced to their second straight championship game.

 Vittsjö GIK

 After four seasons in the NWSL, D'Angelo would sign with Damallsvenskan club Vittsjö GIK in December 2018.

 Arsenal

 In January 2023, D'Angelo joined English Women's Super League club Arsenal.
-She made her debut for the club on 26 January, playing the full quarterfinals game against Aston Villa in the FA Women's League Cup.
+She made her debut for the club on January 26, playing the full quarterfinals game against Aston Villa in the FA Women's League Cup.
+Having kept clean sheets against Aston Villa, and against Manchester City in the tournament's semifinal, she was part of the Arsenal squad which won the 2022–23 FA Women's League Cup on March 5, 2023.
+She made 15 appearances in all competitions for Arsenal during her time at the club.

+Aston Villa

+After leaving Arsenal at the end of her contract, D'Angelo signed for fellow WSL club Aston Villa on July 31, 2024.